UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Post-Quest Activity:**

-  - After a quest is completed, players can continue performing the activity daily without pledging additional CP.
+  - After a quest is completed, players can continue performing the **same** activity daily without pledging additional CP.

+  - **Quest-Specific:** Inertia applies only to the specific quest that was completed.
+It neither affects other quests nor is affected by the success or failure of other quests.

 - **Maintaining the Streak:**